-How does perfect love cast out all fear?
+Does perfect love cast out all fear of God?

 Do we have to fear God if we are saved?
-And whose love is scripture here referring to?
+And whose love is scripture referring to when it says:

 Let’s discover what the fear of God means and if it applies to Christians.

 I have often heard it taught that as Christians we do not need to fear God; only the non-Christian does.
 They use the scripture that says “perfect love casts out fear” (1Jn 4:18) to claim that by calling ourselves Christians we all somehow escape the need to fear God regardless of how we live our lives.
 But can this be true?